Tropicalbunny/MyRepo/README.md

 Release a beta for the website, given to people with various devices to check integrity and discover bugs.

-### User comments
+### User Comments

 * Capital letters on locations, and some incorrect spelling
-* overall easy to navigate
+* Overall easy to navigate
-* responsive design is a nice touch
+* Responsive design is a nice touch
-* the website worked as i expected it too
+* The website worked as i expected it too

 Testers were on a variety of devices,